getty-zig/getty.so/docs/user-guide/tutorial/interfaces.md

 ## Next Steps

 Okay, that should be enough to get us through the tutorial.
+Let's get started!

 <!--If you want to learn more about interfaces in Getty, check out the-->
 <!--[Interfaces](/user-guide/design/interfaces/) page.-->